CardHeroAU/SuperCalculator/docs/FAQs.md

-# What is Super
+# What is Salary Sacrifice?

-Super (including super guarantee from your employer), is your money.

-# Why would you sacrifice you salary?
+# Why would you sacrifice you salary for Superannuation?

-Salary Sacrifice means .....
+Salary Sacrifice means setting aside some pre-tax money, and taking home less money.

-This means instead of taking 100% of the salary (and possibly spend them all), you'll receive 80% of salary right now (and happily spent it) and the other 20% is paid automatically into your superanuation.
+This means instead of taking 100% of the salary (and possibly spend them all), receive 80% of salary right now (and happily spent it) and the other 20% is paid automatically into your superanuation.

 [Image of bank & super]